tilezen/joerd/README.md

 Caveats
 -------

-When generating "skadi" format HGT files, it's possible to run into [this bug](https://trac.osgeo.org/gdal/ticket/3305).
+When using SRTM source HGT files, it's possible to run into [this bug](https://trac.osgeo.org/gdal/ticket/3305).
 The work-around given in the issue (export `GDAL_SKIP=JPEG`) appears to work.

 License
 -------